rubys/rails-uninstaller-tasks/README.md

 my assets.
 I feel it would be a darn shame if more people didn't give this configuration a try because they *might* need more later.
-Or worse, people giving it a try and then finding that they have reached a dead end where they can't addon esbuild later.
+Or worse, people giving it a try and then finding that they have reached a dead end where they can't add esbuild or another js bundler later.

 But first, backing up.
 Here's a relevant excerpt from Rails is omakase: